 Great employee benefits packages will positively impact the way people see your company in comparison to competitors – helping you to attract top talent, and to engage and retain existing employees.
 Research conducted by Capita found that 76% of employees are more likely to stay with their employer because of the perks and benefits on offer.

 Employers are analyzing reviews using Relative Insight to uncover the thoughts and opinions of their employees and measure the effectiveness of benefits packages in comparison to competitors.
-Through text analytics, employers can thoroughly analyse employee reviews, qualitative feedback and survey data at scale.
+Through text analytics, employers can thoroughly analyze employee reviews, qualitative feedback and survey data at scale.
 Consumer feedback insights, or in this case employee feedback insights, have the power to shape employee experience and policy.

 Relative Insight is a text analytics software that leverages comparison to surface the statistically significant differences and similarities between bodies of text.
-Consumer feedback insights We analyzed reviews of each company in comparison to competitors as a form of competitor intelligence, to gain a greater understanding of how they are perceived by their workforce and whether benefits have any influence on employee reviews.
+We analyzed reviews of each company in comparison to competitors as a form of competitor intelligence, to gain a greater understanding of how they are perceived by their workforce and whether benefits have any influence on employee reviews.

 Walks the walk